 Call Activity allow for the selection of "Latest" workflow version.
 After selecting a workflow, triggered by the call activity, the version of the workflow has to be specified in order for it to be executed.
 Selecting "Latest" instead of a specific version, results in the latest version of the workflow always being triggered at runtime.
 This, however, must come under careful consideration.

 The contracts of workflows might change from version to version, meaning that number and types of input and output parameters might vary.
-One must ensure that the contract which was valid at design time of the Call Activity must not change.
+One must ensure that the contract which was valid when the Call Activity was designed must not change.
 If, at runtime of the workflow, there is a new workflow with different contract, the workflow execution will fail.
 To ensure consistency, a specific workflow version should always be selected.
 While at the time of its design it might be OK to use "Latest", once a workflow is finished, and might be used in production, you should take care to select a dedicated version.